 The Chief Executive is an Executive Director.
 The other members of the executive management team (together forming the EXCO) also attend meetings of the Board and its committees as required.

 Risk management at Charity Bank

-Charity Bank seeks to remain solvent, liquid, trusted, operationally stable, and compliant at all times.
+Charity Bank seeks to remain solvent, well capitalised, trusted and operationally stable at all times.

 Charity Bank operates a three lines of defence approach to risk management.